brickrb/brick/gemtime.md

 ## With the above stated, I am proposing that RubyGems, Bundler, and RubyGems.org be reimagined and rewritten.

 This is the ultimate purpose of GemTime - to be the one-stop shop for Ruby dependencies, similar to how other programming languages have one steadfast brand, CocoaPods for Cocoa, and npm for Node.js.

+## How?

+GemTime's leadership will be structured similarly to io.js'.
+It is key for a dependency manager to open and transparent, as a layer of trust develops in the community.
+Trust is essential -- the dependency manager hosts and manages the dependencies, it is important for the community feel comfortable about the security of their packages.